kandolfp/ws23_ulg_vu_ama_performance/pages/remote-computing/hpc/architecture.md

 Next each user should have a home directory where the most important part of the project is stored and we need this available all the time on all the nodes, but this directory can be rather small.

 Usually we will also have something called _scratch_ where data is stored as a result of computations or from steps.
-With regard from `julia` this could also be the packages used.
+With regard from Julia this could also be the packages used.
-Nevertheless, this should be large but for that we should assume that stuff can get deleted here and there is no backup.
+Nevertheless, this should be large but for that we should assume that this memory is volatile and there is no backup.
-Some systems will offer an `archive` or something similar for long term storage
+Some systems will offer an archive or something similar for long term storage.

-So last we come to
-- the entire HPC system.
+### Entire HPC System
-A Supercomputer, as the name suggests, is at its core a scaled up version of a normal CPU/GPU/computer.
+A supercomputer, as the name suggests, is at its core a scaled up version of a normal CPU/GPU/computer.
 At the end, it even works similar, we will see how to interact with one a bit later.

 What we skipped above when we moved from one node to an entire rack was access.